biod/sambamba/INSTALL.md

 For optimal performance it really is important to compile '-singleobj' and -flto=full' as described in http://johanengelen.github.io/ldc/2016/11/10/Link-Time-Optimization-LDC.html
 At this point only the standard Makefile is fully optimized.
 The meson build system does not do singleobj yet (it makes a 5% difference in runtime).

+For the most optimal system use

+    make release
+    make check

 ## Install Sambamba from source

 Tested on Debian: